unixbhaskar/slpkg/README.rst

 are also used as the Slackware instructions for installing, upgrading or removing a package.

-What makes slpkg apart from other tools is the friendliness and the use of color for the enhancement packages that are not installed on the system or is.
+What makes slpkg to distinguish it from other tools; The user friendliness is its primary target as well as easy to understand and use, also use color to highlight packages and display warning messages, etc.

 The big advantages is resolving dependencies packages from repository slackbuilds.org and monitored for upgraded packages.